Description

 One can gauge fix [1] an Abelian subgroup of the gauge group by adding it to the stabilizer group.

-Gauge fixing: Gauge fixing is a map between subsystem codes that is done using an abelian subgroup \(\mathsf{F}\subseteq\mathsf{G}\), \begin{align} \begin{split} \mathsf{S}&\to\left\langle \mathsf{S},\mathsf{F}\right\rangle \\ \mathsf{G}&\to\mathsf{N}_{\mathsf{G}}\left(\mathsf{F}\right)~, \end{split} \tag*{(1)}\end{align} where \(\mathsf{N}_{\mathsf{G}}\left(\mathsf{F}\right)\) is the normalizer of the stabilizer group within \(\mathsf{G}\).
+Gauge fixing: Gauge fixing is a map between subsystem codes that is done using an Abelian subgroup \(\mathsf{F}\subseteq\mathsf{G}\), \begin{align} \begin{split} \mathsf{S}&\to\left\langle \mathsf{S},\mathsf{F}\right\rangle \\ \mathsf{G}&\to\mathsf{N}_{\mathsf{G}}\left(\mathsf{F}\right)~, \end{split} \tag*{(1)}\end{align} where \(\mathsf{N}_{\mathsf{G}}\left(\mathsf{F}\right)\) is the normalizer of the stabilizer group within \(\mathsf{G}\).

 Gauge fixing can be used to switch between different stabilizer codes that yield different gauge sets in a process known as gauge switching.
 Gauge fixing also encompasses lattice surgery and code deformation [2].

-One can also gauge out a subgroup \(\mathsf{F}\) of the Pauli group by adding it to the gauge group.
+One can also gauge out a subgroup \(\mathsf{F}\) of the modular-qudit Pauli group by adding it to the gauge group.

-Gauging out: Gauging out is a map between subsystem codes that is done using a subgroup \(\mathsf{F}\subseteq\mathsf{P}_n\), \begin{align} \begin{split} \mathsf{S}&\to\mathsf{Z}\left(\left\langle \mathsf{G},\mathsf{F}\right\rangle \right)\\ \mathsf{G}&\to\left\langle \mathsf{G},\mathsf{F}\right\rangle ~. \end{split} \tag*{(2)}\end{align} When \(\mathsf{F}\) is a subgroup of the logical Pauli group, this is also called gauging.
-If \(\mathsf{F}\) is itself a Pauli group of \(m\) logical qubits of the original subsystem code, then gauging those qubits is equivalent to treating them as gauge qubits.
+Gauging out: Gauging out is a map between subsystem codes that is done using a subgroup \(\mathsf{F}\subseteq\mathsf{P}_n\), \begin{align} \begin{split} \mathsf{S}&\to\mathsf{Z}\left(\left\langle \mathsf{G},\mathsf{F}\right\rangle \right)\\ \mathsf{G}&\to\left\langle \mathsf{G},\mathsf{F}\right\rangle ~. \end{split} \tag*{(2)}\end{align} The stabilizer group of the output subsystem code is a subgroup of that of the input code, \(\mathsf{Z}\left(\left\langle \mathsf{G},\mathsf{F}\right\rangle \right)\subseteq\mathsf{Z}\left(\mathsf{G}\right)\).
+When \(\mathsf{F}\) is a subgroup of the logical Pauli group, this is also called gauging.
+If \(\mathsf{F}\) is itself a Pauli group of \(m\) logical qudits of the original subsystem code, then gauging out those qudits is equivalent to treating them as gauge qubits.
+Gauging out should not be confused with gauging (or ungauging) symmetries [3–6], a different process rooted in gauge theory which can be done to stabilizer or subsystem codes and which can change \(n\).

 Decoding